chunpin/appspot-portfolio/README.md

 	README.md

-currently due to the upload  failure problem of folder's name "public", therefor for the quick solution , change folder's name to "public_forappspot", when it's ready to deploy onto the google app server. change the folders name back to "public".
+currently due to the upload  failure problem of unknown site structure,